 Our first hour with Robel.
 I love this photo because for the longest time, he held the cars just like this.

 But let me tell you...there were no tears, no hysterics, just confused eyes looking back at us.
 We eventually took him upstairs and pulled out every toy we brought and within an hour or so we were getting some little smiles.
 We played lots that afternoon, keeping it as mellow as possible.
 Fortunately, we were the only family there that day so it was very quiet and calm.
 We fed him some Shiro for dinner, gave him a bottle and off to sleep he went, without tears!
 I certainly didn't sleep all that great, but he slept all night.
 When he woke, his look was of uncertainty again, but no tears.
+Every morning got better as he became more familiar with us.
+By Sunday night we were taking him to restaurants for meals.
+Let me insert here, he did not eat all that well.
+I was again, a nervous wreck not being able to get him to eat much.
+So thankful for the BJoe girls.
+They made shiro for him and he would certainly eat that.

 The 1st morning we got smiles right away!